otrv4/otrv4/otrv4.md

 ## Assumptions

-At least one participant is online at the start of a conversation.
+Both participants are online at the start of a conversation.

 Messages in a conversation will be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the messages.